Steward and the King, The

-“This will be over soon and I will not ask you to speak.”
+"This will be over soon and I will not ask you to speak."
 Aragorn said further, then he released their hands and circled behind them, and spread his arms wide, signaling for silence.
-“My people -- ” he called.
+"My people -- " he called.
 The crowd hushed.
-“As you have welcomed me, I wish you to welcome these honored guests.
+"As you have welcomed me, I wish you to welcome these honored guests.
 It was by these brave halflings that we all have been saved.
-I know well the grief that every one of us bears for those who have died.
-By the work of these two we have victory in truth, not uncertain respite, for Sauron is thrown down!”
+I know well the sorrow that every one of us bears for those who have died.
+By the work of these two we have victory in truth, not uncertain respite, for Sauron is thrown down!"
 Again, the crowd roared.

 Then there was a time of disorder, as the procession was made ready.
 Theoden had been carried down in a poled chair to save this strength, but he would ride up.
 Those not in the procession scrambled back through the now-open gate to find a watching point along the zigzag route.

 There was a touch on Boromir's arm.
 He turned.
 Aragorn smiled at him, and he echoed it back.
 He's happy, I'm happy -- I didn't let it fall!
 I still may trip, but it won't be noticed, won't matter.
 I passed the test.
 A new age has begun.

 There was more, there were words.
 It was a fog he knew he would not be able to remember.
 "Hai for Bilbo!" one of the sons of Elrond called merrily, and then he began to half sing, half chant a song that could not have been elven, not for the words nor the language:

 Not all those who wander are lost --